mogria/msnake/README.md

 The install script simply moves the file `bin/msnake` to `/usr/bin/msnake`.
 So, if your `PATH` is set correctly you can start the game using the command `msnake`

+## Linux

+To compile the game, you'll need to have `cmake` installed.
+You'll also need the packages `build-essential`, `libncurses5`, `libncurses5-dev` if you are on a debian-based distro.
+If you are _not_ a debian-based distro and you can't compile the game, look for similar packages in the repositories of your distribution.
+Execute the following command (with root privileges) to in install the packages on debian-based systems:

+    # apt-get install cmake build-essential libncurses5 libncurses5-dev

+## Mac OS X

+To compile the game, you'll need to have cMake.
+To get cMake, go to [cMake.org](http;//www.cmake.org) and download and install the latest version.
+If the command `cmake` is a available in your Terminal you've installed cMake correctly.

+## Windows

+It was possible to compile the game on Windows with some minor changes to the source Code.
+You can download the compiled win32 executeable in the download section.
+The REpository will be updated soon to make it easier to compile the game on windows.
+Some instructions how to compile it with MinGW will also be added.

 # How to create debian package of msnake